AgnitumuS/ubjs/tutorials/security.md

 ## Users, Groups, And Security Roles

 A user is an entity that can be authenticated.
 A user can be a person or a software entity, such as other information system.
 Each user is given a unique name.
-For efficient security management, we recommends adding users to groups.
+For efficient security management, we recommend adding users to groups.
-A group is a collection of users who usually have something in common, such as working in the same department in a company or perform a similar tasks, such as "document registration".
+A group is a collection of users who usually have something in common, such as working in the same department in a company or perform a similar task, such as "document registration".

-**Groups, users, and user to role assignments are usually created by the supervisor** - person in organization, who monitors and regulates employees and their access rights.
+**Groups, users, and user to role assignments are usually created by the supervisor** - person in organization, who monitors and regulates employees, and their access rights.

 A security role is an identity granted to users or groups based on specific conditions.
 Multiple users or groups can be granted the same security role and a user or group can be in more than one security role.